 Are you frustrated by the lack of online sales for your creative business?
-Want to increase your online sales, but not entirely sure what to focus on first?
+Do you want to increase your online sales, but you’re not entirely sure what to focus on first?

 Having a professional website is an absolute must if you want to be taken seriously as a creative professional.

-It’s the starting point where potential clients can find out more about you and your creative work, commissions or designs.
+It’s the starting point where potential clients can find out more about you, your creative work, commissions, and designs.

-It’s also now one of the safest and most flexible (for both you and your clients!) places for your clients to buy from you!
-As so many craft event and design shows have been cancelled, and many galleries and shops are still closed, having a website is THE place to find out more about you and buy from you.
+It’s also now one of the safest and most flexible (for both you and your clients!) places for customers to buy from you!
+Having a website is THE easiest and most effective way for potential customers to find out more about you and to buy from you.

-There are loads of challenges on the way and hoops they have to go through before they will purchase your gorgeous items.
+There are lots of challenges along the way and hoops customers have to go through before they will purchase from you, so it’s vital that you make the online buying process as easy as possible.

-These 3 essential steps will help you to focus on where your website isn’t working as well as it could, and give you loads of practical ideas to work on your own website to increase your online sales:
+These 3 essential steps will help you to focus on where your website isn’t working as well as it could be, and will give you loads of practical ideas for improving your website or Etsy shop to better your customers’ journey and increase your online sales:

-Step 1: Is your website as good as it could be?
+Step 1: Is your website as good as it CAN be?

-Many creatives are a little embarrassed about their website and often haven’t looked at their own website for many months (or years even!).
-They know that they could do better, that their website needs a little TLC with some new images or pages, or a bigger overhaul even.
-But somehow, they put this job always to the back of the queue.
+Many creatives are a bit embarrassed about their websites and often haven’t even checked to see how their website actually looks or how it is performing!.
+They know that they could do better, that their website needs a little TLC with some new images or pages, or a even a much bigger overhaul.
+Often they are daunted by the task and put improving their website to the back of the queue.

 But the BIG problem is that if you are not proud of your website,

-then it’s very unlikely that you are inviting any potential clients happily to your website either.
+then it’s very unlikely that you are inviting any potential clients to your website either.

-Plus your existing visitors will very likely be aware too that you are not giving it the attention it needs, so they are a lot less likely to buy from you online.
+Plus, existing visitors will be aware that you are not giving it the attention it needs, so they are a lot less likely to buy from you online or to come back.

-And the fewer online sales you get, the less interested you are to polish your website and increase your online sales …
+The fewer online sales you get, the less interested you will be in polishing up your website and increasing your online sales.

 It’s a self-fulfilling prophecy.